hazelcast/hazelcast-jet/README.md

 form a cluster automatically.
 You can do the same locally, even on the same machine (your laptop, for example).
 This is great for quick testing.

-With Jet it's easy to build fault-tolerant and elastic data processing pipelines.
+With Jet, it's easy to build fault-tolerant and elastic data processing pipelines.
 Jet keeps processing data without loss even if a node fails, and you can add more nodes that immediately start sharing the computation load.

-You can embed Jet as a part of your application, it's just a single JAR without dependencies.
-You can also deploy it standalone, as a stream-processing cluster.
+You can embed Jet as a part of your application.
+It's just a single JAR without dependencies.
+You can also deploy it standalone as a stream-processing cluster.

 Jet also provides a highly available, distributed in-memory data store.